Kinvara: Dunguaire Castle

+Mass rock

+The Poulnegan Altar, a Mass rock located near Kinvara, is known in Connaught Irish as Poll na gCeann ("chasm of the heads") and is said to have been the location of a massacre by the soldiers of Oliver Cromwell's New Model Army.
+Historian Tony Nugent states that, "According to local tradition, there was a college nearby and some of the student monks were killed there by Cromwellian soldiers while attending Mass and their heads were thrown into a nearby chasm".

 Terry Alts

-The Terry Alt agrarian resistance movement of the early 19th century was active in the Kinvara area.
-In 1831, a large force of Terry Alts gathered on the Galway/Clare border on Abbey Hill between Kinvara and New Quay in County Clare, and challenged the (British) army to battle.
-They, however, dispersed before the arrival of the soldiers.
-They also unsuccessfully attempted to ambush a body of infantry at Corranroo in the west of the parish, which led to the death of one of their members.
+The Terry Alts, an Irish agrarian secret society of the early 19th century, was active in the Kinvara area.
+In 1831, a large group of Terry Alts gathered between Kinvara and New Quay on Abbey Hill in County Clare, and challenged government troops to battle.
+The group dispersed before the troops arrived.
+They also unsuccessfully attempted to ambush a detachment of soldiers at Corranroo in the west of the parish, which led to the death of one of their members.

 Population

 The Great Famine in the 1840s, and a series of emigrations that continued until the 1960s, reduced the population of the village – once a thriving port and exporter of corn and seaweed – to no more than a few hundred people.

-In the 25 years between the 1991 and 2016 census, the population of Kinvara increased by 170%, from 425 to 734 people.
+In the 25 years between the 1991 and 2016 census, the population of Kinvara increased by 70%, from 425 to 734 people.